schombert/Project-Alice/docs/rules.md

 - Secondary belligerents may in non crisis wars negotiate independently with the primary belligerent on the opposite side
 - Wars must be kept in a valid state (see below), generally this is done by removing the cause of the invalid state.
 Any further problems caused by such a removal may not be caught until the next check of war validity
 - A war that ends up with no members on one (or both) sides will simply be ended as a whole
-- A province is blockaded if their is a hostile sea unit in an adjacent sea province and no ongoing naval combat there
+- A province is blockaded if there is a hostile sea unit in an adjacent sea province and no ongoing naval combat there.
+My notes say that only either not-overseas (or maybe only connected to capital) provinces count for calculating the blockade fraction

 #### Ticking war score